 You'll propose a repayment plan that details how you are going to pay back your debts over three to five years.
 The minimum amount you'll have to repay depends on how much you earn, how much you owe, and the value of your nonexempt property.

 You cannot have more than $1,257,850 in secured debt and $419,275 in unsecured debt (as of April 2019).

 Many people use the Chapter 13 bankruptcy repayment plan to catch up on past due house and car payments and avoid repossession or foreclosure.
 For more information, go to Your Home and Mortgage in Chapter 13 Bankruptcy and Reducing Loans and Non-Residential Mortgages in Chapter 13 Bankruptcy.

 For more information on Chapter 13 bankruptcy, see Chapter 13 Bankruptcy: Repay Your Debts, by Stephen Elias.

 In addition to Chapter 13 bankruptcy, there are two other types of reorganization bankruptcy: Chapter 11 and Chapter 12.

-Chapter 11 bankruptcy.
-Chapter 11 is typically used by financially struggling businesses to reorganize their affairs.
-It is also available to individuals, but because Chapter 11 bankruptcy is expensive and time-consuming, it is generally used only by those whose debts exceed the Chapter 13 bankruptcy limits (rare) or who own substantial nonexempt assets (such as several pieces of real estate).
+Chapter 11 bankruptcy is typically used by financially struggling businesses to reorganize their affairs.
+It is also available to individuals whose debt exceeds Chapter 13 thresholds.
 If you are considering Chapter 11 bankruptcy, you'll need to talk to a lawyer.

-For clear-cut answers, information, and strategies you need to figure out whether bankruptcy is the right choice, see The New Bankruptcy: Will It Work for You? by Stephen Elias (Nolo).
+For clear-cut answers, information, and strategies, see The New Bankruptcy: Will It Work for You? by Cara O'Neill (Nolo).